 Note: ORMDI is the largest office within the Office of Human Resources and Administration/Operations, Security, and Preparedness, comprising approximately a third of its total budget and half of its full-time equivalent (FTE) staff.
 The Office of Human Resources and Administration/Operations, Security, and Preparedness moved VA's Alternative Dispute Resolution program from ORMDI to OCHCO in fiscal year 2022, and reallocated \$3.8 million from ORMDI to OCHCO to administer the Alternative Dispute Resolution program.
-The budgetary resources and full-time equivalent figures are fiscal year 2023 enacted amounts, as reported in VA's fiscal year 2024 budget submission.
+The budgetary resources and fullrecruiting, hiring, compensation, benefits, and labor union relations.